 Dr. Nicole Perreault

-During her free time, Dr. Nicole enjoys being outdoors, spending time with the family & friends and managing our rescue.
-She shares her home in New Richmond, Wisconsin with her fiancé (Grant), seven spoiled cats (Petey, Nova, Biscuit, Ace, Cecelia, Jerry and Daisy), a very silly mixed breed dog (Millie), a rambunctious Labrador (Bonnie) and a continuous revolving door of foster cats and dogs.
-Five of Dr. Nicole’s “furry kids” are rescues from the Caribbean Island of Saint Kitts, where she attended veterinary school.
+During her free time, Dr. Nicole enjoys being outdoors, spending time with her family and friends, and managing the rescue.
+She shares her home in New Richmond, Wisconsin with her husband, Grant, nine spoiled cats (Petey, Nova, Biscuit, Ace, Cecilia, Jerry, Hercules, Sheldon, and Donny), two beloved senior dogs (Millie and Bonnie) and a continuous revolving door of foster animals.